crescent-hacker/ImageManagement/README.md

 # ImageManagement
-This is a image management system
+This is a image management system implemented by node.js, boostrap 3.